DDS-GmbH/jocument/README.md

 }
 ```

 1. Loads a template from the classpath.
-The `Tempalte` class provides multiple static methods to load templates from various sources (file system, network, memory).
+The `Template` class provides multiple static methods to load templates from various sources (file system, network, memory).
-2. A `PlaceholderResolver` is the data source a `Tempalte` uses to resolve the values for the placeholders placed in the underlying template.
+2. A `PlaceholderResolver` is the data source a `Template` uses to resolve the values for the placeholders placed in the underlying template.
 Here we choose the `ReflectionResolver` implementation, which takes a Java POJO as source and resolves the template placeholder against its property names.
-3. A `Template` generates instances of `Document`s, which persist the filled out template to a file on the local FS. `Document`s are generated asynchronous by default (using the [ForkJoinPool#commonPool()](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)).
+3. A `Template` generates instances of `Document`s, which persist the filled out template to a file on the local FS. `Document`s are generated asynchronously by default (using the [ForkJoinPool#commonPool()](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)).
-4. We block until the `Document` generation completed.
+4. We block until the `Document` generation completes.

 ## Development Setup

-The library is developed with JDK 14 with preview features (records and pattern matching) enabled.
+The library is developed with JDK 14.
 You can read further on development and contribution guidelines in [CONTRIBUTE.md](CONTRIBUTE.md).

 ## META